Migrant self-portrait series wins the 2022 Sony World Photo Awards

 Open Photographer of the Year.
 “Anger Management,” by Scott Wilson.
 2022 Sony World Photography Awards. © Scott Wilson

-The 2022 Open Photographer of the Year is UK-based Scott Wilson for his “Anger Management,” which shows a wild and dust-caked mustang challenging its male rivals near a watering hole in northwestern Colorado.
+The 2022 Open Photographer of the Year is UK-based Scott Wilson for his photograph “Anger Management,” which shows a wild and dust-caked mustang challenging its rivals near a watering in northwestern Colorado.
 These beautiful horses are fast disappearing from the wild as record numbers are being removed from their native lands and into captivity.

 Student Photographer of the Year